 Here, $\xi(t)$ is the VCZ centre, which evolves according to

 where $Q$ is the feedback refinement relation, and $C_q$ is the symbolic controller from Theorem~\ref{thm:symbol}, ensuring $\Sigma(\mathcal{V}) \mid (C_q \circ Q) \models \phi_\lambda$.

-Consequently, by Theorem~\ref{thm:red}, satisfaction of the modified specification $\phi_\lambda$ by the VCZ dynamics, together with confinement of $x(t)$ within the VCZ, implies satisfaction of the original specification $\phi$ by $\mathcal{S}$. \end{theorem} \begin{proof} See Appendix \ref{sec:cont_proof} for the proof. \end{proof}
+Consequently, by Theorem~\ref{thm:red}, satisfaction of the modified specification $\phi_\lambda$ by the VCZ dynamics, together with confinement of $x(t)$ within the VCZ, implies satisfaction of the original specification $\phi$ by $\mathcal{S}$. \end{thm} \begin{pf} See Appendix \ref{sec:cont_proof} for the proof. \end{pf}

 \begin{contexample}{Running Example} Therefore, under the control law in Equation~\eqref{eqn:con}, $x(t)$ remains inside the VCZ, i.e., $\|x(t)-\xi(t)\| < \lambda$ or $x(t) \in \B(\xi(t), \lambda)$ for all $t \in \R_0^+$.
 The symbolic controller from Section~\ref{sec:symbolic} ensures that the center trajectory $\xi$ satisfies the modified specification $\xi(t) \in [-0.182, 0.182]$~rad for all $t \in \R_0^+$.
 By Theorem~\ref{thm:red}, this guarantees that the actual system $x(t)$ meets the original specification, i.e., $x(t) \in [-0.2, 0.2]$ for all $t \in \R_0^+$, as shown in Figure~\ref{fig:vcz_pend3}. \end{contexample}